 Getting Documents to the DMV

-Make a copy for your records, but send the original to the DMV, as only that is acceptable for these purposes.
+Make a copy of the NYS lien release form or letter from the lienholder for your records, but send the original to the DMV, as only that is acceptable for these purposes.
 Also include your current title certificate and a check or money order for $20.
-Make that amount payable to “Commissioner of Motor Vehicles.”
-Mail it to:
+Make that amount payable to "Commissioner of Motor Vehicles."
+You can mail all these items to the following address:

 Once the lien release paperwork is received, the DMV will send you a copy of the title certificate with the lien removed.
 This takes anywhere from 60 to 90 days.
 It must be sent through the mail; you can't go to a DMV office to get it early.